VGA External Projector Not Detected with Ubuntu on Dell XPS 13

-When I plugged the VGA cable to my display port, the projector was showing: “SEARCHING …”.
-No screen was detected on my laptop configuration screen.
-I’ve tried on another room and it worked fine.
-Most of the time that problem happens when there is an extension of the VGA cable.
+When I plugged the VGA cable into my display port, the projector displayed “SEARCHING …”.
+No screen was detected on my laptop’s configuration screen.
+Interestingly, the setup worked fine in another room, which made me suspect an issue with the extension of the VGA cable.

 Laptop:

-The laptop is plugged to the external screen projector with the VGA cable and a mini-display-port to VGA adaptor.
+The laptop is connected to the external screen projector using a VGA cable and a mini-display-port to VGA adaptor.

-You can run the xrandr command (with no parameter) to get the status of your display:
+command to get the status of your display:

 Screen 0: minimum 320 x 200, current 1920 x 1080, maximum 32767 x 32767